• Skip to primary navigation

 If you’ve ever done much research on happiness, you’ve likely come across studies that talk about the current circumstances you find yourself in right now vs. your current life’s trajectory.

-Whether you’re making progress or losing ground in whatever sense that happens to be (wealth, or number of friends, etc.)
+Whether you’re making progress or losing ground in whatever sense that happens to be (wealth, the number of friends, etc.)

 As humans, we have an innate desire for progress.
 We need our lives to be moving in a positive, self-improvement direction, especially compared to others, in order to be happy.